Evenings for Educators

 Teachers also receive curriculum materials containing a thematic essay, art images and descriptions, suggested discussion questions, lesson plans, and related resources.
 All programs are interdisciplinary and are developed to meet the California state content standards.
 Programs are held on selected Tuesdays from 4:30–8:30 pm.

-Evenings for Educators is made possible by Chase, The Rose Hills Foundation, the Thomas and Dorothy Leavey Foundation, and the Kenneth T. and Eileen L. Norris Foundation.
+Evenings for Educators is made possible by The Rose Hills Foundation, the Thomas and Dorothy Leavey Foundation, the Kenneth T. and Eileen L. Norris Foundation, and the Joseph Drown Foundation.

 Tickets Tickets are $15 per event and $55 for a season pass.
-You may purchase tickets in advance here or purchase tickets at the museum box office on the night of the event.
+You may purchase tickets in advance or purchase tickets at the museum Ticket Office on the night of the event.

 Free Parking Complimentary parking is available in the Pritzker Parking Garage on Sixth Street, located just east of Fairfax Avenue, and in the lot on the corner of Spaulding Avenue and Wilshire Boulevard.
 Tickets will be validated at the Evenings for Educators registration area.